openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

           - To use RCFGFUN CSR, the IO_PAD field must be set to the pad index of interest, and then a read operation is performed.
           - The read operation will return the current configuration of the specified pad.

+An example of using the WCFGFUN and RCFGFUN CSRs for pad multiplexing is as follows:

+  - If you want to configure the pad with index 12, there are 4 possible configurations for the pad multiplexing, i.e. 00, 01, 10, and 11.
+  - In the case of pad with index 12, the 4 multiplexing configurations are:
+      - 00: GPIO pin 0
+      - 01: UART 1 RX pin
+      - 10: GPIO pin 5
+      - 11: eFPGA IO pin 5

+  - Let's suppose you want to configure the pad with index 12 to be used as UART 1 RX pin.
+  - You can do this by writing the following value to the WCFGFUN CSR:
+      - WCFGFUN = 0x00000001
+          - PADMUX = 0x01 (UART 1 RX pin)
+          - IO_PAD = 0x0C (pad index 12)
+          - PADCFG = 0x01 (electrical configuration, which is not implemented in the current design)
+  - After writing the WCFGFUN CSR, you can read the RCFGFUN CSR to verify the configuration:
+      - First you will have to set the IO_PAD field in RCFGFUN CSR to 0x0C (pad index 12).
+      - Then you can read the RCFGFUN CSR, which will return the following value:
+          - RCFGFUN = 0x00000001
+              - PADMUX = 0x01 (UART 1 RX pin)
+              - IO_PAD = 0x0C (pad index 12)
+              - PADCFG = 0x01 (electrical configuration, which is not implemented in the current design)

 Note: Pad multiplexing details can be found in the `IO Assignment document <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/io_assignment_tables.html>`_.

 Watchdog Timer